Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Nilpotent approximation of Smith ideals in symmetric monoidal model categories

 \subsection{Homotopically nilpotent Smith ideals}

 Let $\mathcal{M}$ be a stable symmetric monoidal model category.
-In this section, all symmetric monoidal model categories are always assumed to be closed, proper, and combinatorial.
-The model structure of the symmetric monoidal category $\mathrm{Ar}^\Box(\mathcal{M})$ is the injective model structure, being a symmetric monoidal model structure for the push-out products by Hovey~\cite[Theorem 2.1 (4), Theorem 3.1 (5), and {\rm c.f.} Theorem 1.4]{Smith-ideals}.
+Throughout this section, every symmetric monoidal model category is assumed to be closed, proper, and combinatorial.
+By Hovey~\cite[Theorem 2.1 (4), Theorem 3.1 (5), and {\rm c.f.} Theorem 1.4]{Smith-ideals}, the arrow category $\mathrm{Ar}^\Box(\mathcal{M})$ with the injective model structure is symmetric monoidal with respect to the pushout product.